Holdout-Loss-Based Data Selection for LLM Finetuning via In-Context Learning: Conclusion and Discussion

 \section{Conclusion and Discussion}

-We propose a theoretically grounded, resource-efficient framework for data selection in LLM fine-tuning.
+We propose a principled, resource-efficient framework for data selection in LLM fine-tuning.
 Our approach leverages an \emph{in-context approximation} (ICA) to estimate the holdout loss of the model after including each candidate example in training, without requiring additional finetuning or a reference model.
 The resulting ICA scores are used to dynamically reweight gradient updates during fine-tuning.
 Empirical results show that ICA score-based reweighting consistently improves model alignment across SFT, DPO, and SimPO over diverse datasets and backbone architectures, with only marginal computational overhead ($\sim 1.5\%$).

-We also note limitations and directions for future work.
-Our method relies on a high-quality holdout set as a proxy for the test distribution; noisy or unrepresentative holdouts may reduce generalization to unseen data, even if alignment appears strong.
-Additionally, ICA is inherently off-policy, so applying it to on-policy methods such as PPO would require frequent recomputation of scores for all examples as new data is generated and model parameters continuously evolve, creating a computational bottleneck.
+We also note limitations and directions for future work. {We focus on settings where a high-quality holdout set is available to estimate the importance of training examples.} If the holdout set is noisy or unrepresentative, generalization to unseen data may be impaired, even if alignment appears strong.
+Additionally, our experiments use off-policy training paradigms.
+Directly applying ICA to on-policy methods, such as PPO, would require frequent recomputation of scores for all newly generated data, creating a substantial computational bottleneck.
 Addressing these challenges is a promising direction for future work.

 { }